Sweden focuses on Muslim migrants as EU 'terrorist threat'

 That was a stark contrast to the anti-Swedish hatred whipped up in Arabic and Turkish media over Koran-burning protests in Stockholm in January and June this year.

-But if there was broad sympathy, including among Belgium's 800,000 Muslims, for Sweden over the Brussels attack, then the Moderate party needed to weigh its words carefully not to jangle raw nerves, warned Paul Levin, an international-relations professor at Stockholm University.
+But if there was broad sympathy, including among Belgium's 800,000 Muslims, for Sweden over the Brussels attack, then authorities needed to weigh their words carefully not to jangle raw nerves, warned Paul Levin, an associate professor of international relations at Stockholm University.

 The Swedish ministers who signed the EU letter come from the ruling centre-right Moderate party of prime minister Ulf Kristersson.